 (%EWL) = % Excess Weight Loss

 Whether you need to drop a few pounds or have substantial excess weight to lose, both mini sleeve and gastric sleeve are proper tools to help transform your life with a healthy diet and exercise routine.
-VSG provides more sustained excess weight loss, whereas Mini VSG will have a quicker recovery time over with less anticipated excess weight loss.
+VSG provides more sustained excess weight loss, whereas Mini VSG will have a quicker recovery time with less anticipated excess weight loss.